 First stop: Kakariko Village

-Talk to the Cucco girl and she'll give you a Pocket Egg.
+Talk to the Cucco girl in Kakariko Village and she'll give you a Pocket Egg.
 Turn it from night to day (or day to night to day) to hatch the egg, then go into the house where Talon is sleeping (it's the non-brick house near the well) and use the Pocket Cucco on Talon to wake him up.
 Give the Pocket Cucco to the Cucco girl and she gives you Cojiro.

 Second stop: Lost Woods

 Ride Epona to the Kokiri Forest and enter the Lost Woods.
 Make a left from the entrance.
 That creepy-looking guy is sitting by the tall stump.
 Show him Cojiro and he gives you the Odd Mushroom.
 This item will go bad after a few minutes, so you have to hurry to the next stop.
 If you planted a Magic Bean in the area that overlooks the bridge to Kokiri Forest, go to it and ride the bean stalk, then jump onto the bridge and exit the forest.
 If you didn't plant the bean, go back to the first area of the Lost woods and take one of the wrong exits.
 Go out to Hyrule Field.